Flossing can make all the difference.

 Collagen, hot topic.

-Fascia is 90(ish)% collagen, some elastin and hylaronic acid (and base material).
+Fascia is mainly made of collagen, some elastin, proteoglycans and hyaluronic acid (and base material).
 You might have heard of those if you know something about natural beauty.
 Yup, playing to your vanity a bit here.
 Healthy fascia means you are more hydrated, and everything is smoother, more plump, and integrated, you can imagine the rest…

 What’s the difference between Flossing and conventional stretching?